adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 pod update
 ```

-Cocoapods will use the newly updated configuration file to install the new packages (all of the new Edge extensions we want!), which will allow us to use the Edge extensions' features in the app's code.
+Cocoapods will use the newly updated configuration file to install the new packages (all of the new Edge extensions), which will allow us to use the Edge extensions' features in the app's code.

 <details>
   <summary> Expected output </summary><p>